19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Economy/Availability.md

 # Availability

 This largely depends on the exact campaign circumstances, and accordingly is left to the GM.
-Using the tables [here](https://gist.github.com/beaurancourt/a2dbaaf130683168bbda12c7bc53a895) is a good reference is balanced to the math of Myth & Shadow.
+Using the tables [here](https://gist.github.com/beaurancourt/a2dbaaf130683168bbda12c7bc53a895) is a good reference and balanced to the math of Myth & Shadow.

 The one exception to that reference would be [demographics of leveled characters](https://gist.github.com/beaurancourt/a2dbaaf130683168bbda12c7bc53a895#demographics-of-leveled-characters).
-Generally, it is assumed that the world is a bit lower magic.
+Generally, higher levels become much more impactful in Myth & Shadow.

 ## Leveled Humanoid NPC Demographics